biboy1999/ignorance/README.md

 ## Warning

-Still in development, assume everything will change in future update and not be backward compatible.
+Still in development, everything is likely to change in future updates and not be backward compatible.

 Look out who collaborates with you.
   - Your shared transform can be attacked.